| Awareness of divinity Sathya Sai exudes a rare grace that

 oneness the two Sai masters engender.
 When truly in love the

+analytical mind is in abeyance.
 The controversy over Sathya Sai’s status has thrown up elements

 of the ridiculous at both extremes.
 His basic followers, Telugu